STIXProject/stix-ramrod/docs/api/examples.rst

 ============

 The following sections demonstrate how to use the **stix-ramrod** library to update STIX content.
+For more details about the **stix-ramrod** API, see the :doc:`/api/index` page.

 Import stix-ramrod
 ^^^^^^^^^^^^^^^^^^

-To use **stix-ramrod** for basic updates, all you need to import is the :mod:`ramrod` module.
+To use **stix-ramrod** for updating STIX and CybOX content, you must import the ``ramrod`` module There are lots of functions, classes, and submodules under ``ramrod``, but the top-level module is all you need for most updates!

 .. code-block:: python